 Unlike before, it’s become a lot straightforward to manage iMessages across the iDevices.
 And just in case you aren’t happy with Apple’s offering or wish to get more flexibility to handle your messages, you can choose to try out third-party software.

-How to Transfer/Save Text Messages from iPhone to Computer
+How to Transfer Text Messages or iMessage from iPhone to Computer

 Have you also felt the need to offer an extra safeguard to your exchanged messages?
 If yes, check out the following tricks!